David Campbell (British Army officer): First World War

 In the early days of the First World War he led his regiment, with two squadrons of the 4th Dragoon Guards, in a charge at Elouges on 24 August 1914, as part of the Battle of Mons.
 He later participated in the final "lance on lance" action of the war on 7 September 1914 at Moncel when he led a charge of two troops of B Squadron of his regiment and overthrew a squadron of the 1st Guard Dragoons.
 In this second charge, Campbell was wounded several times; the medical officer of the 4th Dragoon Guards, Captain Arthur Osburn, found him sprawled in a field of clover and treated him for "a revolver wound in his leg, a lance wound in his shoulder, and a sword wound in his arm".
 Despite this, Campbell told the doctor "I've just had the best quarter of an hour I've ever had in my life!"

-In November 1914 Campbell was promoted to command 6th Cavalry Brigade, then in May 1916 came further promotion to command 21st Division.
+In November 1914 Campbell was promoted to the temporary rank of brigadier general to command 6th Cavalry Brigade, taking over from Ernest Makins.
+He was promoted again, to brevet colonel, in February 1915.

+In May 1916 came further promotion to command the 21st Division.
 He retained that command for the rest of the war.
-His divisional staff, which included Harold Franklyn, a future full general and commander of the 5th Infantry Division during World War II, gave him the further nickname of "Barbara", the reason for which is no longer known.
+His divisional staff, which included Harold Franklyn, a future full general and commander of the 5th Infantry Division during the Second World War, gave him the further nickname of "Barbara", the reason for which is no longer known.
+He was promoted to major general in January 1917.

 Post-war

 After the War he became General Officer Commanding Baluchistan District in India in 1920.
-He was appointed Military Secretary in 1926 and became General Officer Commanding-in-Chief for Aldershot Command in 1927.
-He went on to be Governor and Commander-in-Chief Malta from 1931 to 1936.
+He was appointed Military Secretary in 1926 and became General Officer Commanding-in-Chief for Aldershot Command in March 1927, taking over from General Sir Philip Chetwode.

+He was promoted to general in June 1930.
+After serving on half-pay from June 1931, he went on to be Governor and Commander-in-Chief Malta from 1931 to 1936.
 His governorship was a stressful time.
 Political tensions between pro-British and pro-Italian parties on the island led to him dissolving the elected assembly and returning Malta to direct rule, a situation which would last until after the Second World War.
 One of the houses at Saint Edward's College, a private school for boys founded by the Strickland family in 1929 was named in his honour.
 The other two were Congreve and Ducane, also named after Governors of Malta.
 Ill-health forced him to resign in 1936, and he died shortly afterwards, on 12 March 1936.